SEX OFFENDERS FREQUENTLY ASKED QUESTIONS

-- Class B Felony: Fifteen years from the last date of release from confinement or entry of the judgement and sentence; if the person has spent 15 consecutive years in the community without being convicted of any new offenses.
+- Class B Felony: Fifteen years from the last date of release from confinement or entry of the judgment and sentence; if the person has spent 15 consecutive years in the community without being convicted of any new offenses.

-- Class C Felony: Ten years from the last date of release from confinement or entry of the judgement and sentence; if the person has spent 10 consecutive years in the community without being convicted of any new offenses.
+- Class C Felony: Ten years from the last date of release from confinement or entry of the judgment and sentence; if the person has spent 10 consecutive years in the community without being convicted of any new offenses.

 - Petition of Court: Any person having the duty to register, or an offender having the duty to register for a sex offense when the offender was a juvenile, may petition the superior court to be relieved of that duty.

 Who decides where a sex offender may live?